ddev/ddev/docs/content/users/install/ddev-installation.md

     * Installing Chocolatey package manager (optional).
     * One time initialization of mkcert.
     * Installing WSL2 and installing a distro like Ubuntu.
-    * Installing Docker Desktop for Windows and enabling WSL2 integration with the distro (optional, do this if you're using the Docker Desktop approach).
+    * Optionally installing Docker Desktop for Windows and enabling WSL2 integration with the distro (if you're using the Docker Desktop approach).
-    * Installing DDEV inside your distro.
+    * Installing DDEV inside your distro; this is normally done by running one of the two scripts below, but can be done manually step-by-step as well.

     ### WSL2 + Docker CE Inside Install Script